 - Click the icon.

-- Click Create Rule > Create Suppression Rule.
+- Select Create Rule > Create Suppression Rule.

-- Type a name for the rule, for instance Suppress VPC Flow Logs.
+- Enter a name for the rule, for example Suppress VPC Flow Logs.

 - Click Save Rule.

 The suppression rule has been created.
-You can see it from Settings > Rules, see Suppression Rules from the Orchestration Rules page for further information.
+You can see it from Settings > Rules.
+See Suppression Rules from the Orchestration Rules page for more information.